prabakaranauc/MATLAB_ML/Handwritten Character Recognition/README.md

 ## Data

 Ensure the raw data for handwritten characters is stored in the `Data` directory.
-Each character's data should be saved in a separate text file.
+Each character's data should be saved in a separate text file.(This dataset is provided courtesy of MathWorks)

 ## Results